Is Turkey Bad For Dogs? & Other Thanksgiving Foods

 Does Your Dog Have A Food Allergy?

 Some dogs have food allergies.
-If you see a pattern with your pup eating turkey and subsequently getting sick, then you may consider removing the turkey from their diet.
+If you see a pattern with your pup eating turkey and subsequently getting sick, you may consider removing the turkey from their diet.
 To confirm a food or environmental allergy, you can order this test and consult your vet for more advice.

 Turkey Dog Treat Recipe

 If you want to try giving your dog some Thanksgiving leftovers, here is a dog treat recipe you can make at home.
+Remember to avoid giving your dog a butter-soaked, herb-covered, stuffing-filled turkey.
+Unseasoned cooked turkey is best, and only feed it in moderation.

 Making these treats is a healthy alternative.